The Hidden Chemicals in Laundry Detergent & How To Make Your Own

 Large Load: 3/4 Cup

-For Stains: Form a paste with water, rub into the stain and allow to soak in a bucket of hot water.
+For Stains: Form a paste with water, rub into the stain and allow to soak in a bucket of hot water over night.

 To wash, follow the instructions for your particular washing machine.